Gylfi Sigurðsson: International career

+Youth

 Gylfi took part in the 2008 U19 European Championship qualifying, scoring twice in qualification and twice in the elite round, but Iceland lost out to group winners Bulgaria by three points and missed out on the finals.
 In November 2007, Gylfi made his under-21 debut for Iceland, playing 30 minutes against Germany in a 3–0 loss.
 He made his first appearance in the 2009 European Under-21 Championship qualifying four days later, coming as an extra-time substitute, and played in the remaining matches.
 In Iceland's last match, he scored the opener against Slovakia, but Slovakia's Miroslav Stoch equalised to make it 1–1.
 Iceland failed to qualify for the play-offs but made a bright start to the 2011 campaign.
 He made his campaign debut in October against San Marino, scoring two goals within 16 minutes in a 6–0 thrashing.